Ministers rule out early election as focus shifts to race to succeed Varadkar

 Fine Gael members held a parliamentary party meeting and an executive council meeting on Wednesday night.
 At the first meeting it is understood Mr Varadkar pledged his unequivocal support for his successor.

+Candidates must be nominated by at least 10% (six members) of the parliamentary party, comprised of TDs, Senators and MEPs.

+Should there be a leadership contest, voting for almost 20,000 eligible party members will take place across the country on Tuesday April 2 to Thursday April 4.

-Mr Varadkar said a new party leader would be in place ahead of the party’s annual conference (Ard Fheis) on April 6 – paving the way for the new taoiseach to be formally elected when the Dail returns after Easter recess.
+The new party leader will be announced on Friday April 5 in time for the party’s annual conference (Ard Fheis) on April 6, paving the way for the new taoiseach to be formally elected when the Dail returns after Easter recess.

 Mr Varadkar said his decision to quit was both “personal and political”.